Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: Experiments

 {\bf Binary Classification.} To answer RQ1(i), we compare the performance of $\ourtool$ against $\senspb$ the tool using pseudo-Boolean encoding from~\cite{ahmad2025sensitivity}, and $\kantchelian$, the baseline MILP encoding (adapted from~\cite{kantchelian}).
 We use a wide set of benchmarks mentioned in Table~\ref{tab:benchmarks_binary}, with number of trees ranging from $4-800$, with depth from $4-8$.
 Considering each single-feature variant as a separate instance and with $gap\in \{0.5,1,1.5\}$ this yields a total of 1{,}290 benchmark instances.
 Figure~\ref{fig:experiments}(a) reports results for the 1{,}103 instances whose runtime is $\ge 1$\,s; we omit 187 instances solved in $<1$\,s for fair comparison, which demonstrates the superior performance of $\ourtool$. {\it $\ourtool$ achieves average speedups of approximately $8\times$ over $\kantchelian$ and $5\times$ over $\senspb$, with no timeouts whereas $\senspb$ times out for 205 and $\kantchelian$ for 153 instances.}

 {\bf Multiclass Classification.} For RQ1(ii) we compare $\ourtool$ against the baseline MILP (still called $\kantchelian$), as $\senspb$ does not handle multiclass ensembles.
 We also repurposed the versatile robustness verification tool~\veritas\ from~\cite{veritas_multi} that can handle multiclass ensembles, to solve sensitivity.
-As it timed out on all except two instances, we detail these results in App.~\ref{appsec:veritas}.
+As it timed out on all except two instances, we detail these results in Appendix~\ref{appsec:veritas}.
 Table~\ref{tab:benchmarks_multiclass} lists the multiclass benchmarks.
 For fashion and ori\_mnist, which have 784 features, we restricted to single-feature sensitivity for the 100 most frequently used features in the tree model.
 For the others, we tested on all features, making a total of 538 benchmark instances.
 Our results are in Fig\ref{fig:experiments}(b), where we again dropped 17 instances which were solved in $< 1$ sec. {\em The results demonstrate that $\ourtool$ outperforms $\kantchelian$~by roughly 15x average speed up, and does not timeout on any of these benchmarks, whereas $\kantchelian$~times out on 256.}

 {\bf Data-Aware Sensitivity Verification.} For RQ2, to evaluate data-aware sensitivity, we compare (i) the baseline (no data-awareness) with (ii) the utility-based objective that steers solutions toward data-dense regions (called Prob), (iii) the clause-summary strategy that prunes empty-data regions (called Clause), (iv) the combination of both (called Probclause), which $\ourtool$ uses.